Namrata719/campus-placement-management/README.md

 ## 📖 About

-PlaceMe is a modern, feature-rich Campus Placement Management System developed by Computer Science Engineering students of **Sanjay Bhokare Group of Institutes, Miraj**.
+PlaceMe is a modern, feature-rich Campus Placement Management System developed by **Akash Chandrashekhar Katte**, a B.Tech Electronics & Telecommunication Engineering student from **SKN Sinhgad College of Engineering, Korti**.
 The platform streamlines the entire placement process by connecting students, companies, and placement officers through an intuitive web application.

-### 👥 Development Team

-**Final Year CSE Students (2024-25):**
-- **Mayuri Vitthal Auji** - Full Stack Development
-- **Mohini Kerba Dhulgunde** - Backend Development
-- **Namrata Prakash Mane** - Frontend Development
-- **Nikhil Patil** - Database & API Development
+### 👨‍💻 Developer

+**Akash Chandrashekhar Katte**
+- B.Tech Electronics & Telecommunication Engineering (2022-26)
+- SKN Sinhgad College of Engineering, Korti, Pandharpur

 ---